 The founding members of Essex Court Chambers were Michael Mustill (later Lord Mustill), Michael Kerr (later Lord Justice Kerr), Anthony Evans (later Lord Justice Evans), Anthony Diamond (later Judge Diamond QC) and Robert MacCrindle.

 Since then, Essex Court Chambers has gone from strength to strength, growing in size and international presence whilst maintaining its tradition of excellence.
-Distinguished alumni over this time include Jack Beatson (now Lord Justice Beatson), Bernard Eder (now Sir Bernard Eder), Geraldine Andrews (now Mrs Justice Andrews), Dame Rosalyn Higgins (former president of the International Court of Justice) and Sir Christopher Greenwood (the current British Judge of the International Court of Justice).
+Distinguished alumni over this time include Jack Beatson (later Lord Justice Beatson), Bernard Eder (now Sir Bernard Eder), Geraldine Andrews (now Mrs Justice Andrews), Simon Bryan (now Mr Justice Bryan), Sara Cockerill (now Mrs Justice Cockerill), Richard Jacobs (now Mr Justice Jacobs), Tim Eicke (now a Judge of the European Court of Human Rights), Dame Rosalyn Higgins (former president of the International Court of Justice) and Sir Christopher Greenwood (formerly a Judge of the International Court of Justice).
 Essex Court Chambers continues to attract the highest calibre of recruits, and now comprises over 80 members.

 In November 2017, VK Rajah SC, Calvin Liang, Colin Lieu and Tham Lijing became members of Essex Court Chambers.

 Members of Chambers have been involved in many of the landmark decisions of the 20th and 21st century, including: